 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Most flat entrance doors appear to be nominal FD30s timber doors, including those in 1-hour rated walls. - 2) A visual inspection of the accessible areas was undertaken as part of the assessment, but areas with restricted access, i.e., false ceilings and void areas, were only inspected where readily accessible.
-The survey undertaken as part of this risk assessment should not be construed as a full compartmentation survey of the building.
-From a visual inspection carried out at the time of the inspection, there were no breaches in compartmentation evident between the communal areas and the residential accommodation. - 3) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 4) Generally, the means of escape is protected from flats with the use of nominal FD30s door sets. - 5) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
+All flat entrance doors are FD30s door sets, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of FD30s door sets. - 4) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).

-- 6) All service cupboards to communal landings are lockable.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) All service cupboards to communal landings are lockable.
 Keys are held centrally, and keys have been issued to residents as these service cupboards contain resident's meters.
-The electrical service cupboard doors are notional FD30s doors. - 7) A variety of methods / materials have been used to achieve firestopping including fire rated batt materials. - 8) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 9) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 10) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 11) Airbricks are fitted in the flat walls that separate the flats 1, 5, 7, and 11 from the common area.
-There was no intumescent grill fitted in the sampled flat, 11.
-Intumescent grills are to be fitted over the air bricks in the above flats, where the airbricks vent into the common area.
-See action 10/11.
+The electrical service cupboard doors are not fire rated and should be upgraded to FD30s door sets in any future planned block refurbishment. - 6) A variety of methods / materials have been used to achieve firestopping including fire rated batt materials. - 7) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.

+- 8) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 10) The block is fitted with a flat roof, not accessible from the common area. - 11) All flat front doors appear to be FD30s door sets.
+Refer to the sheet below.